Skip to main content

 Personal pool: one VM per user, always

 With Automatic assignment, AVD permanently assigns each user to a specific VM on their first connection — no admin action required.
 Every subsequent connection returns that user to the same VM — their desktop, files, and application state are exactly as they left them.
 Users cannot land on a different VM.
-This is the key distinction from a pooled host pool, where users can land on any available VM and typically receive a fresh profile each session.

 Assignments do not release automatically.
 If a user leaves or needs to free their VM for someone else, an admin must remove the assignment manually: Host pool > Session hosts > select the VM > Remove user assignment.
 Until cleared, the VM remains reserved for that user even if they never connect again.
 Direct assignment requires the same admin step to unassign, but also requires admin action to assign in the first place — making Automatic the better choice for most deployments.